GenericMappingTools/gmt/doc/rst/source/supplements/img/img2grd.rst

     gmt grdgradient merc_grav_2.nc -Gillum.nc -A0/270 -Ne0.6

-and if we also have a CPT file called "grav.cpt" we can create a color shaded relief map like this:
+and if we also have a CPT called "grav.cpt" we can create a color shaded relief map like this:

    ::